isabella232/journeys.en/help/using/building-journeys/timezone-management.md

 ## Using profiles to define the journey time zone {#timezone-from-profiles}

-If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Data Platform, the time zone is pre-defined with the one specified in the profile of the individual flowing in the journey.
+If the entry event of the journey has a namespace, meaning that the journey can reach the Real-time Customer Profile service of the Adobe Experience Platform, the time zone is pre-defined with the one specified in the profile of the individual flowing in the journey.

-If a time zone is defined in the Experience Platform profile, it can be retrieved in the journey.
+If a time zone is defined in the Adobe Experience Platform profile, it can be retrieved in the journey.

 If the individual's profile does not contain a time zone, the timezone retrieved will be the one defined in the timezone field.